ashaegupta/simple_ember_app/README.md

 ---
-Starting with ember
-Getting started with ember
-Ember.js is your friend, I swear
+Starting with ember, Getting started with ember, Ember.js is your friend, I swear